commercialhaskell/stack/doc/topics/stack_work.md

 ## Project Stack work directory

+The Stack work directory for a project will contain:

+* a `stack.sqlite3` file (being a SQLite v3 database); and
+* a `stack.sqlite3.pantry-write-lock` file (used to ensure that only one process is trying to write to the database at any time).

 The Stack work directory for a project will contain a `install` directory.
 This directory will contain a path to a directory containing: